flube2/DigitalDirectory/README.md

 This program's purpose is to replace the physical pen-and-paper directory at work.
 A digital one is much more efficient.

-*Note: I have included sample CSV files and are included in the /TestData/ folder.
+*Note: I have included sample CSV files that are included in the /TestData/ folder.
 To use with other files, alter filepaths in main() in DigitalDirectory.java.*

 2/6/2019 - Functionality implemented for rooms and departments (read, store, search)